Who is Eligible to Grant ISO 9001 Certification?

 “Requirements for bodies providing audit and certification of management systems“, which in effect stipulates the requirements for Registrars who certify organizations to ISO management standards like ISO 9001, ISO 14001, etc.

 People often say “ISO Certified” but ISO does not issue certificates or certify individual companies to any standard.
+So who can Grant ISO 9001 Certification?
 They are issued by certification/registration bodies (also called Registrars or CB’s), which are independent of ISO.
 CB’s need to be accredited by an IAF member to be internationally recognized.

 ISO/IEC 17021 ensures international acceptance of the CB’s certifications (i.e. your ISO 9001:2008 certificate) by requiring that all Accreditation bodies (ANAB, etc.) belong to an internationally accredited organization, like the IAF.
 Likewise, the IAF ensures that CB’s comply with ISO/IEC 17021.